-Questionnaire responses are entered directly on interviewers' laptops using The Survey System's Computer-Assisted Personal Interview (CAPI) software.
+Questionnaire responses are entered directly on interviewers' laptops using CAPI software.

 Most questions have single-response options or require discrete numerical responses, such as age at the time of a specific event or the number of visits to a specific medical professional.
 However, a number of questions allow for multiple responses.
 For these questions, all responses are retained, with each response shown as a separate variable on the data file.